Enrollment & Housing

 These rates are for 19 nights, checking in on Sunday, May 17 and checking out following exams on Thursday, June 5, 2015.
 The exact housing figures will be determined in January 2015, on the basis of prevailing economic conditions and the dollar-euro exchange rates.
 Other room types may be available as well.
 If interested, please contact the program coordinator, or Maria Landry.

 Please note that the hotel also offers a half-board (buffet dinner) option for € 20.00 per person/day.
 However, for those who seek to minimize expenses, this option may not be the most cost-effective way to take care of daily meals.

-For Students who have accommodation out of the hotel, the fee of € 200.00 per person must be charged for the facilities of the OLYMPIC PALACE Hotel, plus € 86.00 for participation in the excursions of the CITY TOUR and the Island of CHALKI.
+For Students who have accommodation out of the hotel, a fee of € 200.00 per person will be charged for use of the facilities of the Sheraton Hotel.

 Tuition for the 2015 Rhodes program is $3200.
 Tuition and fees also include electronic course materials, field visits, and the opening orientation.
 Login information for course materials will be emailed in early May.
 Printed copies of the course materials are not offered.